EmileTrotignon/blog/monad.md

 We will explain later in english what this means.

-To explain what a monad, we will look at its `'a t` in a other way.
+To explain what a monad is, we will look at its `'a t` in a other way.
 Most of the time, we look at a type `'a t` as a `t` that contains an `'a`.
 That make a lot of sense for `'a list`.